temporalio/documentation/docs/use-cases-monitoring.md

 - Workflows can run on a cron schedule with a single configuration setting.
 - Alternatively, you can manually control the delays between intervals with `sleep` commands.
 For example, you can switch to more frequent executions in case of detected downtime.

-The history service provides visibility into history for periodic workflow executions.
+The history service provides visibility into history for periodic Workflow executions.

 Scalability is another crucial advantage of using Temporal for periodic execution.
 Many use cases require periodic execution for a large number of entities.
-At Uber, some applications run recurring workflows for each customer.
+At Uber, some applications run recurring Workflows for each customer.
 Imagine 100s of millions parallel cron jobs that don't require a separate batch processing framework.

 Temporal support for long-running activities and unlimited retries also makes it a great fit for monitoring use cases.